tucher/JsonFusion/README.md

 ## Main features

-- High performance, comparable to RapidJSON + manual mapping
+- **High performance**: ~50% faster than RapidJSON + hand-written mapping code in real-world parse-validate-populate workflows (see [Benchmarks](#benchmarks)).
+What would take ~1200 lines of manual mapping/validation code collapses into a single `Parse()` call—you just define your structs (which you'd need anyway) and JsonFusion handles the rest.
 - The implementation conforms to the JSON standard (including arbitrary field order in objects)
-- Validation of JSON shape and structure, field types compatibility and schema, all done in s single parsing pass
+- Validation of JSON shape and structure, field types compatibility and schema, all done in a single parsing pass
 - No macros, no codegen, no registration – relies on PFR-driven introspection
 - Works with deeply nested structs, arrays, strings, and arithmetic types out of the box
 - No data-driven recursion in the parser: recursion depth is bounded by your C++ type nesting, not by JSON depth.
 With only fixed-size containers, there is no unbounded stack growth.